O ur Mission

 Tamar Hovsepian

 Born in Yerevan, Tamar graduated from the Yerevan State Academy of Fine Arts with a BA/MA in Theory and History of Art.
 She has twenty years of experience working as a writer for leading Armenian publications and has also worked as a television reporter.
-In 2012, Tamar earned a second MA in Urban Affairs from CUNY.
+In 2012, Tamar earned a second MA in Urban Affairs from Queens College in New York.
 She then gained experience working in communications and development for various museums, galleries, and municipal agencies, including Microcosm Gallery, Stephen Haller Gallery, and the Queens Museum of Art in New York City.
 Tamar is a board member at the Ashot Johannissyan Research Institute in the Humanities.
-In 2022 she establsihed the AHCP artist residency program aiming to support and foster the artistic practices of Armenian artists.
+In 2022 she established the AHCP artist residency program aiming to support and foster the artistic practices of Armenian artists.

-Currently she is an adviser of development and international affaris to the rector of the State Academy of Fine Arts in Armenia.
+Currently she is an adviser of development and international affairs to the rector of the State Academy of Fine Arts in Armenia.